Mexico : Safety by City

 MUGGING RISK : MEDIUM

 Virtual kidnapping is very common, so it is advisable not to share any personal information while in Cabo San Lucas.
 Also, criminals tend to kidnap people who wear expensive jewelry or watches and who show off with their latest gadgets.
-Their aim is to take money from your credit cards, so victims are forced to withdraw money and then they are released.
+They aim to take out money from your credit cards, so victims are forced to withdraw money and then they are released.
 In case this happens to you, do not resist in order not to be hurt.

 TERRORISM RISK : LOW